thorgilis/Python.Flask.ChartViz/README.md

    pip install -r requirements.txt
    ```

+3. You can either:
-3. Configure the database connection in `config.py`.
+   - Use the sqlite database included in the repo - No changes required
+   - Use a postgresql version of the data (not included in the repo)
+      - Change the following reference in services.dashboard_service.py
+         from database.queries import
+         to
+         from database.queries_pgsql import

 ## Running the Application